Published July 12, 2020

 Anne Ricketts Thank you, guys.
 That's so nice.

 Ryan Burgess Well, thanks for joining us and thanks for sharing awesome tips for our listeners, too.
 Thank you all for listening.
-Today's episode you can find asset front and happy hour dot com IANSA.
-Ascribe to us on whatever you like to listen to podcasts on whether be Spotify.
+Today's episode you can find us at FrontEndHappyHour.com.
+And subscribe to us on whatever you like to listen to podcasts on whether be Spotify.
 I don't know.
 Google Play.
 Apple podcasts.
 You can also find us on Twitter @frontendHH.
 Any last words?

 Jem Young Ryan.
 Are you still bitter?
 You're still bitter about that feedback I give you.
 I can tell you.
 I can hear it.